Intermediate Woodworking Course 2

 Instructor - Mario Rodriguez/Alan Turner

 With timeless form that suggests Shaker design: tapered legs, subtle curves, and lots of versatile storage, this small sideboard (42”wide x 32” high x 18" deep) also pays homage to the work of James Krenov by employing the use of high-quality pivot hinges, book-matched door panels, and vibrant grain patterns.
-All together this stunning piece, designed by Mario Rodriguez, is a rare combination of symmetry, clean lines, and practical design.
+All together this stunning piece is a rare combination of symmetry, clean lines, and practical design.

 This intermediate level cabinet requires a combination of exacting machine operations as well as traditional hand-tool techniques that challenge the woodworker to carefully employ their time and efforts while raising their level of craftsmanship.
 On this project, students will work independently, performing tasks at their own speed and discretion.